IBM/case/220-actions.md

 ## Specification
 * `actions`: The actions object (required)
-  * `metadata`: Information about the actions desribed in this file
+  * `metadata`: Information about the actions described in this file
   * `actionDefs`: The actions.
     * `<Action>`: A [CASE Property](100-case.md##YAML-File-Format) defining the action.
 For example: `install` (required)
       * `metadata`:  Describing the action.
 See [CASE Metadata](010-case-structure.md#Specification-metadata-and-versioning) for details.